ME 333 Introduction to Mechatronics

 - Have a laptop with at least 2 USB A-style ports.
 Any operating system is fine.
 One port will be used to program and communicate with your PIC microcontroller, and the other will be used for your portable oscilloscope.

-- Be prepared to buy your class kit, consisting of the portable nScope oscilloscope, the NU32 PIC32 development board, and lots of other goodies.
-Price $125 if you are starting from scratch; $75 if you already have the nScope.
+- Be prepared to collect your class kit, consisting of the portable nScope oscilloscope, the microcontroller board, and lots of other goodies.

 By signing up for this course, you agree to complete the checklist above before the course starts.
 You agree to stay engaged during the class period; even if your computer is open, no facebook or other distractions that will lessen your contribution to the class.
 You understand that learning from classmates, and helping classmates, is encouraged, up to the stage of conceptualizing solutions.
 You are not allowed to fully complete a solution in a team.
 You understand that plagiarism is not tolerated.
 You will report instances of plagiarism you are aware of.
 Plagiarism includes, but is not limited to: